joao-frohlich/api-bigodera/README.md

 This instructions are for Linux users

-The development of this API runs on a python virtual enviroment (if you don't know what is a python virtual enviroment, I suggest you to read (this article)[https://www.geeksforgeeks.org/python-virtual-environment/]), which uses the version 3.8.10 of python.
+The development of this API runs on a python virtual enviroment (if you don't know what is a python virtual enviroment, I suggest you to read [this article](https://www.geeksforgeeks.org/python-virtual-environment/)), which uses the version 3.8.10 of python.

 After cloning this repository, you can access the pyenv with the command:
 `source venv/bin/activate`